zelic91/zen/README.md

 export PATH="$GOPATH/bin:$PATH"
 ```

+## TODO
+- [ ] Add deployment manifests to support k8s.
+- [ ] Add Github Actions workflow.
+- [ ] Add the ability to check for existing package/file and only generate if missing.

 ## Notes

 This is a very limited package which is built for my own need, you might find it very silly and clumpsy.
 If so, ignore it.
 Thanks.